RKVanier/Elcircuit/README.md

 - Added documentation comments and JavaDoc throughout controller-related code.

 **Olajare**
-- Completed and refined the model classes by implementing calculation and simulation methods.
+- Completed and refined the model classes by implementing calculation and simulation methods and implementation of those in the controller.
 - Created the visual layout of the application, including the full FXML interface and component arrangement.
 - Added documentation comments and JavaDoc throughout the model classes.